Wednesday, September 17, 2008

 Trick question.
 It was inspired mostly by old Castle Films home movie titles but I did it in the computer, not by hand.
 In fairness to the creator, it's a font called Samson.
 I have now destroyed the romance.

 Along with its towering size, the punch out / die cut on the front cover visually sets the collection apart from many other books.
-Playing along with P
+Playing along with Popeye’s aggressive physical behavior, it seems so fitting to have the main typographic logo seen through a punched out cover …how did this come about?

 Eric Reynolds is the third member of the Fantagraphics Royal Family and he was the first to see my comps and push for the diecut.
 I didn't know if it was feasible to do-- in fact I assumed it wasn't feasible and presented the comp as a fake diecut, complete with a Photoshop drop shadow that I never would have followed through with using.
 Ultimately, that diecut is what most communicates the nature of Popeye and makes the series feel complete to me.
 He is aggressive and, poetically, his violent nature only reveals his core purity.

 One particular design decision that intrigues me is the act of cutting up the main image on the cover (which is repeated for Volume 2 and 3).
 It looks incredible, and (to me) oddly makes reference to films strips or movement, which is an odd link to a static medium …what are the reasons behind this cutting up?
-Was there a concern in distorting the original image, especially for the cover – does this end up saying anything about the attitude of these n
+Was there a concern in distorting the original image, especially for the cover – does this end up saying anything about the attitude of these new reprints?

 I put this down to an unconscious association with the cartoon, which has had a much more lasting cultural impact for good or bad.
 It seemed natural to break the image this way, even though it is completely contrary to the structure of a comic strip.